Frequently Asked Questions

 FontShop’s help section offers a comprehensive guide to font abbreviations.top

 All FontFont typefaces are now available in OpenType CFF format.
-Premium FontFonts are also available in Offc (OT TTF) format.
-We no longer carry PostScript fonts and we will cease technical support (i.e. error searches and bug fixes) for previously purchased PostScript fonts at the end of 2012.
+Many are also available in Offc (OT TTF) format.
+We no longer carry PostScript fonts and we have ceased technical support (i.e. error searches and bug fixes) for previously purchased PostScript fonts at the end of 2012.

 For further information about the current font formats please go to our font formats page.top